RandolphKahle/doit-notes/aws-compute-ec2-placement-group.md

 ## Cluster Placement Group

+Use case: Low network latency and high network throughput.

 Supports the co-location of a set of virtual machines in the same rack, on the same physical network.
 This provides the highest network throughput and lowest latency.

 ## Spread Placement Group

+Use case: Resiliancy against hardware failure.

 Supports the non-co-location of a set of virtual machines on different racks.
 This provides the highest degree of conincident failure of virtual machines within the same availability zone.

 ## Partition Placement Group

+Use case: HDFS, Cassandra, HBase.

 Supports the co-location of virtual machines in a partition and the spreading of multiple partitions across racks.